What is Cash and Carry Arbitrage?

 The investor purchases the underlying at $102, opting for a long position.
 He simultaneously also shorts the futures contract at $108 and sells it off.
 By shorting the futures contract, the investor locks in a sale at $108.
 The investor will hold the underlying until the delivery date (i.e., expiration date) of the futures and then delivers it on the date against the futures contract.

 Now, the cost of the underlying is $105 (the cost it was priced at plus its carrying cost), but the sale locked in by the investor was $108 by shorting the futures.
 The investor hence arbitrages a profit of $3 by exploiting the mispricing between the securities to their advantage.

 Risks Associated with Cash and Carry Arbitrage

-In the cash and carry arbitrage strategy, the acquisition cost of the underlying is certain; however, there is no certainty with regards to its carrying costs.
+In cash and carry arbitrage, the acquisition cost of the underlying is certain; however, there is no certainty with regards to its carrying costs.
 In the event that the carrying costs of the underlying increase and rise beyond the locked-in sale price of the corresponding contract, the investor incurs a loss instead of a profit.
 An example of an increase in carrying costs is the rising margin rates by brokerage firms.